IRS Form 6252 Instructions

 Otherwise, enter all money and the FMV of property you received from the sale before the tax year.
 In this total, include allocable installment income and any other deemed payments from prior years.

-However, do not include interest, whether stated or unstated.
+However, do not include the interest part of these payments, whether stated or unstated.

 Line 34